Miami Police Scanner Encryption: Hurricane Season Meets Information Blackout

 Florida faces unique emergency challenges that make police radio encryption particularly dangerous:

-- Hurricane Season: June through November brings annual threats.
-Real-time information about road closures, evacuations, and emergency response was once available to anyone with a scanner.
+- June through November brings annual hurricane threats.
+Real-time information about road closures, evacuations, and emergency response is available to anyone with a scanner—until an agency encrypts.

-- Rapid-Onset Emergencies: Tornados, flooding, and storm surge can develop within minutes.
+- Tornados, flooding, and storm surge can develop within minutes.
 Encrypted radio means no public warning until official channels update—often too late.

-- Tourism Safety: Miami welcomes 26+ million visitors annually.
+- Miami welcomes 26+ million visitors annually.
 Tourists unfamiliar with local dangers have even fewer information sources when scanners go dark.

-- Diverse Communities: Miami-Dade is majority Hispanic (70%), with large communities speaking Spanish, Haitian Creole, and Portuguese.
+- Miami-Dade is majority Hispanic (70%), with large communities speaking Spanish, Haitian Creole, and Portuguese.
 Encryption adds another barrier to emergency information access.

-BEACON uses artificial intelligence to convert government emergency text into speech for AM radio broadcasts.
-During Hurricane Milton, the system processed more than 4,000 alerts from multiple state agencies and broadcast them via live stream.
+BEACON uses artificial intelligence to convert government emergency text into speech for radio broadcasts.
+During Hurricane Milton, the system prioritized more than 4,000 alerts from multiple state agencies and broadcast them via live stream from a Gainesville public radio station.

 The $25 Million Encrypted Radio Failure (2014)